 3.8 TYPOLOGIES OF CRIMES

-A central, significant consideration of any typology is its relevance to society.
-The criminologist studying crime typology must recognize that the crimes of the past are not entirely the same as the crimes committed today.
-It is easy to see that the contemporary impacts associated with the crime of identity theft or technology-driven computer crimes, for example, cannot effectively be compared to an incident of a petty thief purloining a wallet during a pickpocketing in 1960, a crude attempt at creating a false identification card in 1970, threatening harm by a typewritten note arriving in the mail in 1980, or writing checks on a bank account containing insufficient funds in 1990.
-The creation of high-end and speedy technology, accompanied by significant advances in supporting materials, create avenues for greater criminal advantage.
-Examples include the quality paper and inks mimicking that which goes into the production of U.S. currency, 3-D printers capable of producing “ghost guns” and other undetectable weapons, and synthetics or precursor chemicals used in the manufacture of illegal drugs sold on American soil.
+A central and significant consideration of any typology is its relevance to society.
+The criminologist studying crime typology must recognize that the crimes of the past are not necessarily the same as the crimes committed today.
+The contemporary impacts associated with the crime of identity theft or technology-driven computer crimes, for instance, cannot effectively be compared to an incident of a petty thief purloining a wallet during a pickpocketing in 1960; a crude attempt at creating a false identification card in 1970; threatening harm by a typewritten note arriving in the mail in 1980; or writing checks on a bank account containing insufficient funds in 1990.
+The creation of high-end and speedy technology, accompanied by significant advances in supporting materials, creates avenues for greater criminal advantage.
+Examples include the quality paper and inks mimicking that used in the production of U.S. currency; 3D printers capable of producing ghost guns and other undetectable weapons; and synthetics or precursor chemicals used in the manufacture of illegal drugs sold on American soil.
 Much of this book will be devoted to the discussion of crimes having a special impact on our country today.
 These crimes include those perpetrated against the elderly and women, hate crimes, terrorism, corporate and white-collar crime, organized crime, crimes involving firearms, crimes involving narcotics and dangerous drugs, and the aforementioned high-technology and computer crimes.
+A discussion of the types and classification of crimes follows in Chapter 5.